 There are a couple of fabrics which won’t necessarily tick many boxes on our checklist up there but yet are still incredibly useful – the exceptions to the rules so to speak.
 We think it’s always worth considering every option, so check out our honourable mentions.

 - Terry towelling is one of the poly-blend fabrics that we just covered.
 It has a woven pile with microfibre loop technology that is incredibly absorbent.
 It’s a pretty solid, very thick (320 gsm) material, and it has a great fluffy mass.
 Super-absorbent, very quick-drying and fire-rated, means that this material is perfect for use with loose flowing nightclothes for children, towels and dressing gowns.

 - Polar Fleece is an entirely poly fabric.
 Weighing in at 285 gsm it is a plain woven, thick and warm fabric.
 It features four-way stretch, so it is very malleable and is super-durable and hard-wearing.
 A strong, anti-fray fabric, Polar Fleece has hydrophobic qualities, meaning that it is water repellent.
 It is another fabric which is fire-rated, making it perfect for nightwear as well as scarves, jumpers, blankets and a number of other more wintry baby clothes.

 Contrado Baby Clothes Fabrics

 Here at Contrado, all of our fabrics are completely customisable.
-You can use your artwork, photography, illustrations and graphic designs to create your own custom baby clothes fabric.
-Everything can be ordered in totally bespoke sizes, and is hand printed to order here at our North West London facility.
+You can use your artwork, photographs, illustrations and graphic designs to create your own custom baby clothes fabric.
+Everything can be ordered in totally bespoke sizes and is hand-printed to order here at our North West London facility.

 No more do you need to worry about finding the perfect fabric with the perfect print.
 Simply choose the fabric which meets your needs, and create the perfect print yourself.